-Released in fall 2012 and already in its seventh hardcover and fourth paperback printings, My Sisters the Saints was honored with a 2013 Christopher Award and a 2013 Association of Catholic Publishers Excellence in Publishing Award.
-A Spanish translation is coming soon.
+Released in fall 2012 and now in its 13th printing with nearly 90,000 copies sold (in English), My Sisters the Saints was honored with a 2013 Christopher Award and a 2013 Association of Catholic Publishers Excellence in Publishing Award and has been published in four languages.

 Description: In My Sisters the Saints, author Colleen Carroll Campbell blends her personal narrative of spiritual seeking, trials, stumbles, and breakthroughs with the stories of six women saints who profoundly changed her life: Teresa of Avila, Therese of Lisieux, Faustina of Poland, Edith Stein of Germany, Mother Teresa of Calcutta, and Mary of Nazareth.
 Drawing upon the rich writings and examples of these extraordinary women, the author reveals Christianity’s liberating power for women and the relevance of the saints to the lives of contemporary Christians.